-Watch our 60-second pitch at MassChallenge to learn about how we create opportunity at the intersection of two social problems.
+Watch our introductory video to learn how we create opportunity at the intersection of two problems.

 Through our Language Access Fellowship program, we provide Medical Interpreter Certificate training, job placement, and ongoing career development to low-income bilingual women in the Greater Boston Area.
 With an Ivy League admissions rate and over 100 hours of training, our high support/high expectations model prepares exceptional interpreters.
 The program is free-of-charge; includes common-sense supports such as on-site childcare, transportation assistance and mentoring; and leads directly to well-paying jobs.